 Under these conditions, the sounds that worked well shared "gnarly" or chaotic qualities, where they were seemingly information-rich, but also sonically coherent.
 Let's listen to some examples:

-To understand the networks, I classified them according to how they sounded.
-To each network I also assigned a score from 1-6, with 6 being exceptional.
-The best networks were rhythmic and gnarly, but the worst could be hellish or silent.
-While some material will drone, most exhibits an impulsive relabi that works best with a particular scale of rhythm.
+To understand the networks, I classified them according to how well they produced interesting output.
+To each network I also assigned a score from 1-6, with 6 being the most exceptional.
+The best networks were rhythmic and gnarly, but the worst could be hellish, windy, or even silent; mediocre networks just get stuck in a muffled drone.

 On 6 April 2018, Holly and her ensemble gave a performance at Martin Gropius Bau, Berlin, consisting of a set of "training rituals" for her AI baby, Spawn.
 Part of the concept was bringing group activity into the networks - finding complex sounds we could only make with a crowd of people.